-Asian shares rise ahead of US-China ‘Phase 1’ trade deal
+Global shares slip ahead of US-China ‘Phase 1’ trade deal

-TOKYO (AP) — Asian shares mostly followed Wall Street higher on Tuesday amid optimism that a trade deal between the U.S. and China will be a boon for the regional economy.
+TOKYO (AP) — Global stocks mostly edged lower on Tuesday as investors looked to the signing of a trade deal between the U.S. and China as well as upcoming corporate earnings reports.

+U.S. shares were set for a tepid start, with Dow futures almost unchanged and S&P 500 futures down 0.1%.

-Monday’s rally on Wall Street added to gains from last week driven by an easing of tension between the U.S. and Iran.
+Market had risen on Monday, adding to gains from last week, over an easing in tension between the U.S. and Iran.
 Investors are now looking ahead to the signing of an initial trade deal between Washington and Beijing and the potential for future talks.

 The world’s largest economies are expected to sign a so-called “Phase 1” trade agreement on Wednesday.
 It is seen as an opening to future negotiations that will deal with more complicated trade issues.